-Lease agreements: The Company leases office space for certain of its operating locations and one of its corporate locations from real estate holding companies owned by employees or officers of the Company.
-Rent expense for these facilities was approximately \$2,401,271 for the year ended December 31, 2019, and is included as a component of occupancy costs or corporate costs, depending on the use of the underlying asset, on the consolidated statement of operations.
+The Company leases office space for certain of its operating locations and one of its corporate locations from real estate holding companies owned by employees or officers of the Company.
+Rent expense for these facilities was approximately \$2,359,359 and \$2,401,271 for the years ended December 31, 2020 and 2019, respectively, and is included as a component of occupancy costs or corporate costs, depending on the use of the underlying asset, on the consolidated statements of operations.